justamanpop/quotes_desktop_app/README.md

 The app is feature complete, I wanted to just finish everything I wanted in a personal quotes app for me first.
 I have too many projects I abandoned early because I got hung up on polishing and perfecting instead of finishing.

-Update: A lot of cleanup and refactoring, both of code, and of UI display is also finished
+Update: A lot of cleanup and refactoring, both of code and of UI display is also finished

 ### Next steps
 Add tests.
 I haven't tried out tests in Jetpack Compose before, so this is where I learn.
 I'm sure refactoring would've been 10x easier with those in place